Frequently asked questions related to the Language Exchange Program.

 Because of the amount of requests we receive, we are only able to assign each participant once.
-Please consider attending different language groups to practice other languages.
+Please consider attending Language Pods and Conversation Groups to practice other languages.
 In addition, there may be opportunities to meet other partners and change languages at our socials throughout the semester.

 Our most popular languages are English, French, German, Japanese, Korean, Mandarin, and Spanish, but students are practicing a variety of languages from around the globe.
 Over the past year, we've had speakers of over 26 different languages!